imyelo/rollup-node-external/README.md

 ## Detailed overview
 ### Description
-This library scans the `node_modules` folder for all node_modules names, and builds an *externals* function that tells rollup not to bundle those modules, or any sub-modules of theirs.
+This library scans the `node_modules` folder for all node_modules names, and builds an *external* function that tells rollup not to bundle those modules, or any sub-modules of theirs.

 ### Configuration
 This library accepts an `options` object.

 #### `options.whitelist (=[])`
-An array for the `externals` to whitelist, so they **will** be included in the bundle.
+An array for the `external` to whitelist, so they **will** be included in the bundle.
 Can accept exact strings (`'module_name'`), regex patterns (`/^module_name/`), or a function that accepts the module name and returns whether it should be included.
 <br/>**Important** - if you have set aliases in your rollup config with the exact same names as modules in *node_modules*, you need to whitelist them so rollup will know they should be bundled.

 #### `options.importType (='commonjs')`